axibase/atsd-use-cases/research/analysis/bitcoin-after-ghash/README.md

 _Source_: [CoinDesk](https://www.coindesk.com/price/)

-> Open the ChartLab visualization above and navigate through time using the drop-down menus at the top of the screen.
+> Open the ChartLab visualization above and navigate through time using the drop-down lists at the top of the screen.

 In July 2014, a Bitcoin mining pool known as [GHash.IO](http://ghash.io/) breached an unspoken Bitcoin convention by achieving 51% of the total hash power for the first time in the short history of Bitcoin, which established what became the first Bitcoin trust.